emit-js/emit/README.md

 ## The effects

-Listeners access the functionality of the entire application through its `emit` argument.
+Listeners have easy access to the entire application through its `emit` argument.

 The end user can dynamically add functionality (such as logging) to listeners with minimal to no code changes.